 Phishing is not the only danger, malware is a serious issue too.
 Bad links or files shared in chats can harm your device.
 Cyber attackers could watch your actions, swipe private details, or hijack your entire system.
 It gets worse as many folks do not see these cybersecurity risks until the damage is done.
 Malware can hide in your device for a while, secretly gathering and sending your data to the hacker.

 A rising concern is the risk of man-in-the-middle attacks.
 This is when cybercriminals intercept conversations that are being sent.
 If there is no encryption, these predators can view, change or wipe out message contents.
-The people chatting have no clue.
+The people chatting have no clue and don't even see that the phone is hacked.
 What makes these attacks scarier is that the hacker can pretend to be one of the people chatting.
 This will not only damage your reputation but will also lost your money and break your trust.

 Impersonation and stealing of identities often happen.
 This is the act of hackers accessing a user's account and exploiting it.
 They might send fake messages or twist important information.
 This kind of attack can create big trouble, both in everyday life and at work.
 It can lead to lost money or rumors based on wrong facts.